thim81/openapi-format/readme.md

 **Casing Options:**
 In the customCasing.yaml, you can define the casing style for various OpenAPI properties, allowing you to customize the appearance of your document consistently.

+For every casing option, you can optionally define a matching `*KeepChars` option.
+This follows the same per-element configuration model as the casing rules themselves: different OpenAPI elements can have different casing conventions, and they may also need to preserve different separator characters.
+For example, query parameters may preserve dots for nested parameter names, while component schemas may preserve dots for versioned names.

 - `operationId`: Defines the casing for operation IDs.
-Example: snake_case, PascalCase, or camelCase.
+Example: `snake_case`, `PascalCase`, or `camelCase`.
 - `operationIdKeepChars`: Keeps selected characters while casing `operationId`.
 Example: `.` for dotted identifiers.
-- `properties`: Sets the casing for properties within components.
-Example: camelCase.
+- `properties`: Sets the casing for properties within schemas.
+Example: `camelCase`.
-- `propertiesKeepChars`: Keeps selected characters while casing properties.
-Example: `.`.
+- `propertiesKeepChars`: Keeps selected characters while casing schema properties.
+Example: `.` for dotted property names.
-- `parametersQuery`, `parametersHeader`, `parametersPath`, `parametersCookie`: Define different casing styles for parameters based on their location (query, header, path, cookie).
-Example: snake_case, kebab-case.
+- `parametersQuery`, `parametersHeader`, `parametersPath`, `parametersCookie`: Define different casing styles for parameters based on their location.
+Example: `camelCase` for query parameters, `kebab-case` for headers, or `snake_case` for path parameters.
-- `parametersQueryKeepChars`, `parametersHeaderKeepChars`, `parametersPathKeepChars`, `parametersCookieKeepChars`: Keep selected characters while casing inline parameters.
+- `parametersQueryKeepChars`, `parametersHeaderKeepChars`, `parametersPathKeepChars`, `parametersCookieKeepChars`: Keep selected characters while casing inline parameter names.
+- `componentsSchemas`, `componentsExamples`, `componentsHeaders`, `componentsResponses`, `componentsRequestBodies`, `componentsSecuritySchemes`: Define casing styles for component keys.
+- `componentsSchemasKeepChars`, `componentsExamplesKeepChars`, `componentsHeadersKeepChars`, `componentsResponsesKeepChars`, `componentsRequestBodiesKeepChars`, `componentsSecuritySchemesKeepChars`: Keep selected characters while casing component keys.
+- `componentsParametersQuery`, `componentsParametersHeader`, `componentsParametersPath`, `componentsParametersCookie`: Define casing styles for reusable parameters in `components.parameters`, based on their `in` value.
-- `componentsParametersQueryKeepChars`, `componentsParametersHeaderKeepChars`, `componentsParametersPathKeepChars`, `componentsParametersCookieKeepChars`: Keep selected characters while casing referenced parameters in `components.parameters`.
+- `componentsParametersQueryKeepChars`, `componentsParametersHeaderKeepChars`, `componentsParametersPathKeepChars`, `componentsParametersCookieKeepChars`: Keep selected characters while casing reusable parameter keys in `components.parameters`.
-- and many more

 See [OpenAPI formatting configuration options](#openapi-formatting-configuration-options) for the full list of casing options

+Note: When custom keep characters are configured, they are merged with the default characters that `openapi-format` already preserves: `$` and `@`.
+To disable the default preserved characters for direct `changeCase` usage, pass an empty array as the custom keep characters.

 ## CLI Bundle & Split usage